 Distance

 Distance is one of the most common barriers of communication but it can be resolved in the simplest ways.
-You might have come across that the employees of a particular team or project in organizations are often made to sit together so that they can communicate effectively.
+You might have come across that the employees of a particular team or project in the organization are often made to sit together so that they can communicate effectively.

-For an organization to work smoothly, it is vital that a chain of fluent communication runs between all the employees.
-In spite of adopting various measures to combat the organizational barriers of communication, there are situations that often take place due to miscommunication barriers.
+For an organization to work smoothly, a chain of fluent communication must run between all the employees.
+Despite adopting various measures to combat the organizational barriers to communication, some situations often take place due to miscommunication barriers.
 Let’s go to the below-mentioned points and analyze what are the main barriers in organizations-

 - Information Overload: The transfer of excessive information often leads to being a barrier in communication.